react-chatbotify/core-library-documentation/docs/faq.md

 There are 2 approaches to this.
 If you are streaming your responses from a backend (e.g. from LLM models), then the [**real-time stream**](/docs/examples/real_time_stream) example will be relevant to you.
 Otherwise, if you're just looking to simulate streaming of your messages, then you may take a look at the [**simulated stream**](/docs/examples/simulated_stream) example.

-#### Q5) My messages are not streaming even though I have set simStream to true, why?
+#### Q5) My messages are not streaming even though I have set simulateStream to true, why?

 For streaming messages, ensure you're on at least **version 1.3.0**.
 That said, it is always recommended to update to the latest version.